amig01/Bus-reservation-system/README.md

 # OOP2
 The program was fully written on C++ and could be run using any compiler, which supports C++03 and subsequent standards.
+The Object-Oriented paradigm basics was implemented in project.